ostad-ai/Computer-Science/README.md

 6) Divide and Conquer: Quicksort from scratch in Python.
 7) Dynamic Programming: Fibonacci numbers in Python.
 8) Singly Linked Lists from scratch with Python.
 An example is also given to implement a stack having functions: push and pop.
+9) Complex numbers: introduction.
+Here, we review complex numbers in both rectangular and polar forms by reminding Euler's formula and De Moivre's formula.
+Also, we review doing arithmetic for complex numbers in Python.